RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * The "netname:" attribute is the name of a range of IP address space.
 It is recommended that the same netname be used for any set of assignment ranges used for a common purpose, such as a customer or service.
 * The "country:" attribute identifies the country.
 It has not been specified if this is the country where the addresses are used, where the issuing organisation is based or some transit country in between.
 There are no rules defined for this attribute.
 It cannot therefore be used in any reliable way to map IP addresses to countries.
 * Only a single value for the "org:" attribute is allowed in the **inetnum** object.
 This is to ensure only one organisation is responsible for this resource.
-* <font color="orange">The "status:" attribute indicates where the address range represented by an **inetnum** object sits in a hierarchy and how it is used. or
-"status: an administrative tag to register the type of address space."</font>
+* The "status": attribute is an administrative tag to register the type of address space.
 * Status can have one of these values:
     * ALLOCATED UNSPECIFIED
     * ALLOCATED PA